jl56923/dsp/03-command_line.md

 ### Q2.
 List Files in Unix

 What do the following commands do:
+* `ls`  : lists directory contents
+* `ls -a` : includes directory contents whose names start with a dot
--`ls`  : lists directory contents
+* `ls -l`  : lists directory contents in long format
--`ls -a` : includes directory contents whose names start with a dot -`ls -l`  : lists directory contents in long format -`ls -lh`  : when used with '-l', uses unit suffixes (Byte, Kilobyte, etc); human-readable format -`ls -lah`  : lists directory contents using long format, including contents whose names start with a dot, in human-readable format
+* `ls -lh`  : when used with '-l', uses unit suffixes (Byte, Kilobyte, etc); human-readable format
+* `ls -lah`  : lists directory contents using long format, including contents whose names start with a dot, in human-readable format
--`ls -t`  : sort directory contents by time modified -`ls -Glp`  : enable colorized output, long format, and write a slash after each filename if that file is a directory
+* `ls -t`  : sort directory contents by time modified
+* `ls -Glp`  : enable colorized output, long format, and write a slash after each filename if that file is a directory

 > > See above for definitions of each command